 XBeach uses a coordinate system where the computational x-axis is always oriented towards the coast, approximately perpendicular to the coastline, and the y-axis is alongshore, see Figure 2.1 and Figure 2.2.
-This coordinate system is defined in world coordinates (x and y in Figure 2.1).
-The grid size in x- and y-direction (x' and y' in Figure 2.1) may be variable but the grid must be curvilinear.
-Alternatively, in case of a rectangular grid (a special case of a curvilinear grid) the user can provide coordinates in a local coordinate system that is oriented with respect to world coordinates (x, y) through an origin (xori, yori) and an orientation (alfa) as depicted in Figure 2.1.
-The orientation is defined counter-clockwise w.r.t. the x-axis (East).
+This coordinate system is defined in world coordinates.
+The grid size in x- and y-direction may be variable but the grid must be curvilinear.
+Alternatively, in case of a rectangular grid (a special case of a curvilinear grid) the user can provide coordinates in a local coordinate system that is oriented with respect to world coordinates (xw, yw) through an origin (xori, yori) and an orientation (alfa) as depicted in Figure 2.1.
+The orientation is defined counter-clockwise w.r.t. the xw-axis (East).